 You’ll also need to consider whether the function of the property will be changing.
 No matter what kind of work you carry out from home – whether it’s using a room as a personal office or using space to teach music or repair cars, as long as the property’s still mainly a home then you won’t need to apply for permission to change the use of the building.

-However, we recommend that you apply for a lawful development certificate to prove that the work is covered by permitted development and that any new activities are covered by the lawful use of the building.
+Even if you don’t need to apply for planning permission, we recommend that you apply for a lawful development certificate to prove that the work is covered by permitted development and that any new activities are covered by the lawful use of the building.

 Your Home Working Environment

-Things to consider when designing your home working space:
+Here are some examples of things to consider when designing your home working space:

 - Is there enough space for a desk, chair and other office furnishings?
 Have you considered what your storage/shelving requirements are?
 Can you easily open/close windows and doors once the room’s furnished?